 Kepler Capital Believes Compagnie Générale des Établissements Michelin (MGDDF) Still Has Room to Grow

-According to TipRanks.com, Besson is a 2-star analyst with an average return of 0.6% and a 63.1% success rate.
+According to TipRanks.com, Besson is a 1-star analyst with an average return of -0.9% and a 59.8% success rate.
 Besson covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Renault SA, and Ferrari.

-Currently, the analyst consensus on Compagnie Générale des Établissements Michelin is a Moderate Buy with an average price target of $136.95.
+Currently, the analyst consensus on Compagnie Générale des Établissements Michelin is a Moderate Buy with an average price target of $141.49, implying a 9.3% upside from current levels.
+In a report issued on January 4, J.P.
+Morgan also maintained a Buy rating on the stock with a EUR125.00 price target.

 See today’s analyst top recommended stocks >>